dakimura/bot/README.md

 ![](img/system_arch.png)
 https://docs.google.com/presentation/d/1SyGSNEX8N3V8m4CkujqgTyiVN-Eeu1zUN4UCOVIs5Ss/edit?usp=sharing

-## Create a Github repository for the bot
+## Create(Fork) a Github repository for the bot

 To store the code for the bot and network/infra configuration, a [Github](https://github.com/) repository is needed.
 I created dakimura/bot repository.
-You can start from forking the repo.
+You can start from forking this repo.
-If you don't want to make the repository public, you can create an empty repository and copy-paste the contents of this repository.
+If you don't want to make the repository public, you can create an empty repository and copy-paste the contents of this repository to it.

 ## Sign up for Google Cloud Platform

-To run the bot for 24/7, you need a server on which to run (deploy) the bot program.
+To run the bot for 24/7, you need a server on which to run the bot program.
 Here we will use Google Cloud Platform (GCP).
 Of course, other rental servers or cloud services such as AWS and Azure are acceptable, but As of October 2022, GCP has a free tier that allows you to keep running a small(e2-micro) instance for free for as long as you want, up to the maximum amount each month.
 Other services also offer free allowances,